MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/03-guide-to-voting.md

 The governance [process](https://uniswap.org/docs/v2/governance/process/) begins in the [Governance Forum](https://gov.uniswap.org/), where you can find proposals under consideration, gather information about community sentiment, and engage with the community.

-Once a given proposal has made it through the proposal process and is ready for voting, it will appear in the Bigswap [voting dashboard](https://app.uniswap.org/#/vote) - where you can view all current and former Uniswap proposals.
+Once a given proposal has made it through the proposal process and is ready for voting, it will appear in the Bigswap [voting dashboard](https://bigswap.app/#/vote) - where you can view all current and former Bigswap proposals.

 ![](images/Proposals_Overview.png)